angular-gantt/angular-gantt/docs/configuration/attributes.md

     default: `expand`

+- ### template

+    Custom Gantt HTML template.
+If you want to customize the default Gantt HTML template, copy the content of template file `src/template/gantt.tmpl.html` to a variable and set this parameter.

+    Compared to `template-url`, this will avoid an additional request to load the template from an URL.

 - ### template-url

     URL of custom Gantt HTML template.
 If you want to customize the default Gantt HTML template, make a copy of default